speedie1337/spmenu/README.md

 `meson setup build # This will check to make sure all dependencies are found.
 If you're recompiling you may want to pass --reconfigure as an argument`

+This is where you can enable/disable certain features, as well as set compiler options.

 Now, to build it run `ninja -C build`.
 If all went well you should have a binary in the `build/` directory.

 Finally, to install it all, run:

-`meson install -C build --destdir /usr # /usr may be overriden to /usr/local or anything else if you use macOS or simply want another destination directory`
+`meson install -C build --prefix /usr # /usr may be overriden to /usr/local or anything else if you use macOS or simply want another destination directory`

 To generate documentation, which may be necessary if you're pushing new changes